-- I. Public Policy and Management Internship Programme (GOVT3115) Students may undertake GOVT3115 Public Policy and Management Internship Programme, for six weeks in the summer of their second or final year.
-The internship is subject to the availability of positions in government ministries and departments, which means that only a limited number of students will have this option.
-Second year students may apply for the internship at the start of their second year of study.
+Public Policy and Management Internship Programme (GOVT3115)

+- (a) Students may undertake GOVT3115 Public Policy and Management Internship Programme, for six weeks in the summer of their second or final year. - (b) The internship is subject to the availability of positions in government ministries and departments, which means that only a limited number of students will have this option. - (c) Second year students may apply for the internship at the start of their second year of study.
 Final year students may also apply at the start of their final year of study.
-However, final year students who apply for the internship MUST also register for GOVT3118 until a determination is made about the availability of positions.
-Registration for GOVT3118 will ensure that you meet the requirements for successful completion of the programme. - II.
-Students exempt from the Foreign Language Requirement should complete all three (3) Foundation Courses. (i.e. FOUN1101, FOUN1201 & FOUN1013 (or FOUN1019) and should apply for the exemption on the ASRM immediately utilising the course code that matches the language previously taken.
+However, final year students who apply for the internship MUST also register for GOVT3118 until a determination is made about the availability of positions. - (d) Registration for GOVT3118 will ensure that you meet the requirements for successful completion of the programme. - (e) Students may, at any time, track their progress by performing a credit check using the degree checklist on the Faculty's website.